-However, you can find insurance to cover a vehicle at all other times, including when it's in storage, in transport and even while it is being driven elsewhere on the site, such as between the pit and the track.
-In addition, the Confederation of Australian Motorsports (CAMS) has its own insurance, which can cover members while participating in events.
+Most track day insurance or motorsports cover is unlikely to include damage to a vehicle while racing (though there is at least one policy that includes this), but you can get cover for while it's in storage, in transport and even while it is being driven elsewhere on the site, such as between the pit and the track.
+In addition, Motorsport Australia (formerly known as the Confederation of Australian Motorsports (CAMS)) has its own insurance, which can cover members while participating in events.

-The Confederation of Australian Motorsports holds its own insurance through a worldwide insurance broker.
-If you have a CAMS license, you're generally able to access this cover.
+Motorsport Australia (previously called Confederation of Australian Motorsports) maintains its own insurance through a worldwide insurance broker.
+If you have a Motorsport Australia licence, you're generally able to access this cover (but make sure to check whether the event is included or not).
 It typically insures you for the following:

 - Motorsports events.
-This cover includes activities under a CAMS permit, such as speed trials, official practice sessions and similar events.
+This cover includes most activities under a Motorsport Australia permit, such as speed trials, official practice sessions and similar events.

-Typically, you will have CAMS insurance while participating in any activity under a CAMS permit or through a CAMS affiliated club, whether it's a sporting or enthusiast activity.
-This includes drivers, co-drivers, crew and pit members, passengers, officials, volunteers and more.
+Typically, you will have Motorsport Australia insurance while participating in any activity under a Motorsport Australia permit or through a Motorsport Australia affiliated club, whether it's a sporting or enthusiast activity.
+This includes drivers, co-drivers, pit crew, passengers, officials, volunteers and more.

-It's generally a good idea to check with event organisers or permit holders whether an event is covered by the CAMS national insurance program before you start looking at cover.
+It's crucial to check with event organisers or permit holders whether an event is covered by the Motorsport Australia national insurance program before you start looking at cover.

-The type of insurance provided can vary and has two parts: the National Insurance Program and the optional extra insurance.
+The type of insurance provided can vary and has 2 parts: the National Insurance Program and the optional extra insurance.

 The National Insurance Program

-This program delivers personal accident and public liability insurance and nothing else.
+This program delivers personal accident and public liability insurance, but nothing else.
 Personal accident insurance is cover for your own injuries or death and includes the following:

 - You can get up to $2,000 for non-Medicare medical expenses.

-- You can get up to 156 weeks of income replacement, up to 85% of your salary to a maximum $600 per week.
+- You can get up to 156 weeks of income replacement, up to 85% of your salary to a maximum of $900 per week.

-In general, this cover is much less than you can find with life insurance.
+In general, this cover is much less than you can find with dedicated life insurance policies.

-The main advantage is that you can get insurance while driving your race car, provided it's an eligible CAMS event.
+The main advantage is that you can get insurance while driving your race car, provided it's an eligible Motorsport Australia event.

-If you are a CAMS member, you can also buy extra insurance from the same brokers.
-There are a range of optional insurance types, including the following:
+If you are a Motorsport Australia member, you can also buy additional insurance coverage from the same brokers (currently Gallagher Sport).
+There is a range of optional insurance types, including the following: